RajAnand132/User-Management/README.md

 - /api/UserInfo/userId/{userId}: Updates user information based on User ID.
 - /api/user/id/{userId}: Deletes a user by User ID.

+**4. Database Configuration:**

-4. Database Configuration: The project uses database with configuration settings in the application.properties file.
+ The project uses database with configuration settings in the application.properties file.
 You can easily switch to a different database by modifying the configuration.

 **Usage:**